 We’re excited to announce our newest mission through business enterprise, Kizigo Corn Mill.
-Jeff Davis just returned from Uganda where he toured the newly built corn milling facility.
-Kizigo Corn will not only provide good jobs where workers will receive fair wages to provide for their families.
-The business will also create a local economy, purchasing corn from local farmers, and reselling in bulk in the capital city of Kampala and the surrounding marketplace.
+This past November, Jeff Davis visited Uganda where he toured the newly built corn milling facility.
+Kizigo Corn not only provides good jobs where workers receive fair wages to provide for their families, the business also creates a local economy, purchasing corn from local farmers, and reselling in bulk in the capital city of Kampala and the surrounding marketplace.
 This new venture gives us a broad reach to impact an entire village of 2000 people.
 It’s a straight forward economic development model which we do to bring the love and message of Christ to people with great material and spiritual need, using a self-sustaining business enterprise as the platform.

 Mission through Business

-In addition to the benefit of economic development by monetizing local corn crops, turning subsistence farmer into commercial producers in the region.
-Kizigo Corn will lower the operating costs at Emmaus School by providing the corn for students’ breakfast and lunch.
-The symbiotic relationship between villagers and our business/ministry revolves around the school, and creates an amazing opportunity to bless the community.
+Kizigo Corn provides the region with economic development by monetizing local corn crops, enabling subsistence farmers to become commercial producers.
+The business will also lower the operating costs at Emmaus School by providing the corn for students’ breakfast and lunch.
+This symbiotic relationship between villagers and our mission through business revolves around the school, and creates an amazing opportunity to bless the community.